-Once collected, the materials will subsequently be sent to a Material Recycling Facility (MRF) for separation, before re-processing.
+The collected materials will subsequently be sent to a MRF for separation, before re-processing.
 It is anticipated that a MRF facility, procured in partnership with MWDA, will be used for this.

 At present there are no plans to collect glass through the kerbside scheme.
 This decision is due to uncertainty about the potential impacts on the quality and marketability of co-collected paper.
 Trials are currently being undertaken at MRF facilities to determine the suitability of including glass within such collections.
 If the trials show that the quality of paper and end markets are unaffected, the Council would consider the inclusion of glass within their co-mingled scheme.